What is flexi-access drawdown (FAD)?

 The income you do take will be subject to income tax at your marginal rate.
 Until we receive a tax code from HMRC, we may need to apply an emergency 'Month 1' tax code – meaning HMRC will assume it's the first in a series of monthly withdrawals.
 This could mean you’ll pay more tax up front than you were expecting, though HMRC should refund any tax you overpay.

-Once you take an income payment from your flexi-access drawdown pot, the amount you can contribute each year to your SIPP (and any other money purchase pensions) is restricted to £10,000 per annum.
+What you don't take from your drawdown pot will remain invested within your tax-free SIPP wrapper.
+These are often referred to as ‘crystallised funds’.
+Once you take an income payment from your flexi-access drawdown pot, the amount you can contribute each year to your SIPP (and any other money purchase pensions) will be restricted to £4,000 per annum.
 This is known as the money purchase annual allowance (MPAA).